-Mind Australia Limited is bound by the Australian Privacy Act and sets its data handling policies in line with the Australian Privacy Act and Principles.
+Mind Australia Limited (and its related companies) is bound by the Australian Privacy Act and sets its data handling policies in line with the Australian Privacy Act 1988 and Privacy Principles.

 What sort of personal information do we collect and hold?

 When you first enquire about Mind support services, we will collect your name, contact details, how you were referred to Mind (if relevant) and some information about your life goals and support needs, and keep it in a digital file.